Salvation plots could be wicked. You could be taken in.

 "Fallen is Virgin Israel" - destroyed, and never to rise again

-If by that he meant the ten northern tribes of Israel, God had already crushed and killed them all, say Amos and Hosea, and they were never to rise again.
+Jesus said he was sent only to the lost sheep of Israel.
+[Matthew 15;24].
+If by that he meant the ten northern tribes of Israel, God had already crushed and killed them all, say Amos and Hosea, and those sheep were never to rise again.
 It is in the Bible.
 There were no such lost sheep to save, and to the degree he tried [Matthew 10:5-8; 15:24], he and his sent disciples were on a wild goose chase.

 "I will put an end to the kingdom of Israel."
 [Hosea 1:4] "I will crush you".
 [Amos 2:13] "Fallen is Virgin Israel, never to rise again".
 [Amos 5:2].